airbrake/airbrake-java/README.md

 Airbrake Java
 =============

 This is the notifier jar for integrating apps with [Airbrake](http://airbrake.io) with Java Applications.
+Sign up for a [Free](https://airbrake.io/account/new/Free) or [Paid](https://airbrake.io/account/new?source=github) account.

 When an uncaught exception occurs, Airbrake will POST the relevant data to the Airbrake server specified in your environment.